apache/usergrid/docs/data-storage/data-store-dbms.md

 * Flexibility in data model design.
 You aren't constrained by a schema.
 * Linear scalability.

 If you have experience with relational databases and are unfamiliar with "NoSQL" databases, the following table might be a helpful start.
-It maps the high-level concepts of an RDBMS’s data model both to Cassandra’s and to the API BaaS, which is backed by Cassandra.
+It maps the high-level concepts of an RDBMS’s data model both to Cassandra’s and to the Usergrid, which is backed by Cassandra.

 .. raw:: html
     <table class="usergrid-table">